SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Conclusions

 \section{Conclusions}

-In this work, we propose \ours{}, a unified SSL framework for both speech and general audio domains, learning unified and generic representations across both domains.
-By leveraging multi-codebook vector quantisation to generate fine-grained discrete speech and audio tokens, \ours{} performs fine-grained masked-token prediction as the pre-training task for representation learning.
-Based on this, an asymmetrical dual-domain pre-training pipeline is designed for balancing the performance on both domains.
-To the best of our knowledge, \ours{} is the first SSL framework to successfully learn unified speech and audio representations from a mixture of speech and audio.
-The downstream fine-tuning experiments, along with the evaluation of frozen representations on two major benchmarks for evaluating speech and general-audio representations (SUPERB and HEAR), demonstrate the effectiveness of \ours{} in learning unified and generic speech and audio representations.
-Our dual-domain model with 600M parameters excels in both domains, making it one of the most powerful and versatile open-source SSL models for auditory understanding.
+In this work, we propose \ours{}, a unified SSL framework for learning unified and generic representations across both speech and general audio domains. \ours{} leverages MVQ to generate fine-grained discrete speech and audio tokens from domain-specific teachers, and performs masked-token prediction for representation learning over speech and audio data.
+Using an asymmetrical dual-domain pre-training objective, \ours{} learns a balanced and unified representation space.
+Furthermore, a novel token mixing mechanism is designed to enhance the performance for complex sound scenes.
+The downstream fine-tuning experiments, along with the evaluation of frozen representations on two major benchmarks for assessing speech and general-audio representations (SUPERB and HEAR), demonstrate the effectiveness of \ours{} in learning unified and generic speech and audio representations.
+Our dual-domain model with 600M parameters excels in both domains, making it one of the most powerful and versatile open-source SSL models for unified speech and audio understanding.